openbmc/openbmc/README.md

 a new one.

 ## Finding out more ##
-Dive deeper in to OpenBMC by opening the [docs](https://github.com/openbmc/docs) repository
+Dive deeper into OpenBMC by opening the [docs](https://github.com/openbmc/docs) repository

 ## Contact ##